-- Select mutation operators code transformations representing interesting types of faults. - Generate mutants by applying mutation operators to the program. - Execute the same tests against the program and mutants to kill mutants. - A mutant is killed if the test passes on the original program and fails on the mutant. - A mutant not killed is considered live.
+- Select mutation operators code transformations that represent classes of faults that we are interested in. - Generate mutants by applying mutation operators to the program. - Execute the same tests against the program and mutants to kill mutants. - A mutant is killed if the test passes on the original program and fails on the mutant. - A mutant not killed is considered live.

-- Mutation operators reflect small syntactic mistakes. - Programmers do make such mistakes. - However, many faults are actually conceptual mistakes. - Mistaken assumptions about requirements. - Forgotten requirements. - Is mutation testing a reasonable technique?
+- Most mutation operators reflect small syntactic mistakes.

+- Programmers do make such mistakes.

+However, many faults are actually conceptual mistakes.

+- Mistaken assumptions about requirements.

+- Forgotten requirements.

+- Is mutation testing a viable technique?